288: No Such Thing As An Elephant In The Airport

 It just makes me have a panic attack when I read about it.
 But it's a drama like EastEnder's.

 It goes on and on.
-EastEnders' characters don't smash out into the news at 10 and suddenly they're brawling and what about the guy from Holly Oaks was fighting the guy from Emmerdale last week.
+Of course, the characters don't smash out into the news at 10 and suddenly they're falling and what about the guy from Holly Oaks was fighting the guy from Emmerdale last week.

-Yeah.
-Although this is all making me wonder about Emma Ellis.
+Yeah, although this is all making me wonder about Emma.
+Wait, hang on.

-Someone in Emmerdale and and someone in Holly Oaks.
+Someone in Emmerdale and someone in Hollyoaks.
 Was it Holly Oaks?
 Yes, it was Holly Oaks.

 Like a weird portal opens between the worlds.
 It's like the Truman Show or something.

 But can we get back to Andre the Giant?
-Oh sorry, Andre the Giant.
-Or was he a giant?
+Oh, sorry, Andre the Giant.
+Oh, was he a giant?

 So when he was drinking, according to Carrie Elwers, when he was drinking in New York once, the NYPD had to send an undercover cop to follow him around the bars because if he got too drunk, there was once time where he fell over and crushed a human underneath, and they didn't want that to happen again.

 Not to death.
-No, no, just I think he was stuck.
+No, no, just yeah, but I think he was stuck.

 You know,

-And we keep saying he gets drunk, but to give him credit, I don't think he really did get drunk very often.
+yeah and we keep saying he gets drunk but to give him credit i don't think he really did get drunk very often He basically held his drink incredibly well and he drunk extraordinary amounts.

-When Andre the Giant was in Paris one day he realized that the cars there were quite small and he could just move them around if he wanted to because he was so strong.
+Um, when Andre the Giant was in Paris one day, he realized that the cars there were quite small and he could just move them around if he wanted to because he was so strong.

 And so he would get his friends, because in America they're much bigger, right?
 So he would get his friends' cars and then move them into tiny little spaces where they couldn't get around.